andrewferlitsch/Gap/docs/specs/splitter_spec.md

        `<name><pageno>.txt`

-       Each page is stored in the subdirectory specified by the property dir.
-If dir is None, then the page is stored in the same directory where program is ran.
+       Each page is stored in the subdirectory specified by the property `dir`.
+If `dir` is `None`, then the page is stored in the same directory where program is ran.

-    - Create a Page object for each page and adds them to the pages index property.
+    - Create a `Page` object for each page and adds them to the pages index property.

     - If the document format is raw text, then:
         * Treats as a single page.